marklocklear/vagrant-rails/windows.md

 ## Step 5 - Add a box
 In your command window run:

-		vagrant box add rails http://files.gravygrip.com/package.box
+		vagrant box add base http://files.gravygrip.com/package.box

-This will take a few seconds to download.
+This will take a few seconds (or minutes/hours depending on you internet speed)to download.

 ##Step 6 - Spin up your box and SSH into it

 In your commend windows type:

 		vagrant up